reke592/reke592.github.io/_posts/2024-12-29-simplicity-vs-clariy-3yrs-after.md

 We are working to develop a NodeJS backend that integrates the records coming from biometric devices to an ERP system.
 Currently we have the documentations for biometric device `Model-X` by `Manufacturer-X`.

-Initially we think of a backend structure like this one below.
+Initially we think of a backend MVC structure like the one below.

-- M - data models
-- V - API return
-- C - API controllers

 ```
 backend/
-'-- api/
+'-- api/                            # web
 |   '-- controllers/
 |   |   '-- x-controller.js
-|   '-- middlewares/
+|   '-- middlewares/                # validations, default error handler
 |   |   '-- auth.js
 |   |   '-- errors.js
-|   '-- models/
+|   '-- models/                     # data access
 |       '-- x-model.js
 '-- node_modules/
 '-- package.json
 '-- package-lock.json
-'-- index.js
+'-- index.js                        # Express app, routes definitions, etc..
 ```

 Let's discuss the possible issues of the above codebase.

-In the long run, the `index.js` will became bloated due to startup procedures and server route definitions.
-We need to separate them like `server` and `startup`.
-We prefer the `startup` to be a directory instead of a single file, because we have many things to startup, e.g. environment configuration and subprocess entrypoints.
+In the long run, the `index.js` file will become bloated due to startup procedures and server route definitions.
+We need to separate these into distinct files, such as `server` and `startup`.
+We prefer the `startup/` to be a directory rather than a single file, as we have many things to initialize, such as environment configuration and subprocess entry points.

 ```
 backend/